 &lt;sup>1 For BCP-resident children.
 Where the school is further than a walking distance of 2 miles.
 See the Education Transport Policy for full details.
-Appeals can be submitted scenar than this, but are list to a submitted scenar than the submitted scenar than this but are list to a submitted scenar than the submitted scenar the submitted scenar than the submitted scenar than the submitted scenar than the submitted scenar the submitted scenar than the submitted scenar the s

 &lt;sup>2 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.